Parliamentary.ai

 Overview

 This bill proposes a temporary ban (moratorium) on the use of automated facial recognition technology (AFRT) in public spaces across the UK.
-It also mandates a comprehensive review of AFRT's use, considering its impact on human rights, data protection, accuracy, and existing regulations.
-The review will inform whether the ban should be lifted.
+It also mandates a comprehensive review of AFRT's use, considering its impact on human rights, data protection, accuracy, and the regulatory framework.

 Description

-The bill makes it a criminal offence to operate, install, or commission AFRT equipment in public places for surveillance purposes.
-This includes any technology that automatically identifies faces from images, regardless of when the identification occurs.
-"Public place" is broadly defined to include areas accessible to the public.
-The ban does not apply to activities already authorized under existing investigatory powers legislation.
-Penalties for violating the moratorium vary across the UK nations.
+The bill establishes a moratorium, making it a criminal offence to operate, install, or commission AFRT equipment in public places.
+This applies to any equipment capable of automatically identifying faces from images, regardless of when the identification occurs.
+The definition of "public place" is broad, encompassing any location accessible to the public.
+Exceptions are made for activities already authorized under existing surveillance laws.
+Penalties for violations include fines and/or imprisonment (up to 51 weeks in England and Wales, 6 months elsewhere).

 Government Spending